 Mr. Luisi has been actively engaged in the field of education throughout his career.
 He served as an adjunct professor in the Entertainment, Media and Technology (EMT) program at New York University Stern School of Business for over a decade, and currently serves as an adjunct professor at USC’S School of Cinematic Arts, a position he has held since 2014.
 In addition, Mr. Luisi is a member of the Industry Advisory Board for Dodge College of Media Arts at Chapman University, a member of the Advisory Board for the California State University Entertainment Alliance, and a member of the Board of Trustees of The San Diego Junior Theatre, the oldest youth theatre program in the United State of America.
 Mr. Luisi is a member of the Producers Guild of America, the British Academy of Film and Television Arts, and the Academy of Television Arts & Sciences.
 He received a Bachelor of Fine Arts degree in Film & Television Production from New York University Tisch School of the Arts, and a Juris Doctor degree from New York University School of Law.

-Senior Strategic Customer Success Manager - Digital Media, at AdobeLinkedIn
+Senior Strategic Customer Success Manager - Digital Media, AdobeLinkedIn

 Courtney Miller has been working in media production for over 20 years and is currently driving education strategy at Adobe.
 She began her career as a Field Producer for Oxygen Television, has produced hundreds of concerts with world-renowned artists including Yo Yo Ma and John Williams, and helped THX Founder Tomlinson Holman launch an audio production startup.
 She created a cutting-edge makerspace while serving as the Director of Digital Learning Initiatives at USC Annenberg, and lived on a ship for over 3 years where she taught multimedia production and led students on service learning projects around the world with Semester at Sea.
 She holds a B.A. in Cinema-Television and an MFA in Writing from the University of Southern California.

-President, General Manager Los Angeles Local Media at UnivisionLinkedIn
+President, General Manager Los Angeles Local Media, UnivisionLinkedIn

 Patiño is the senior vice president and general manager of Univision Local Media Los Angeles (formerly known as Univision Television Group (UTG)), at Univision Communications Inc, the leading media company serving Hispanic America.
 Univision Local Media owns and/or operates 128 local television and radio stations in major U.S. Hispanic markets and Puerto Rico.
 Mr. Patiño is responsible for the day-to-day management of station operations, sales, news, marketing and promotions for in Los Angeles

 Ramirez has a wealth of experience in digital video production and distribution, as well as localizing content.
-He establishes and maintains partnerships with distributors and vendors for Netflix and has served as a digital content specialist for the Global Indies and Latin America.
+Previous to working for Peacock Originals, he established and maintained partnerships with distributors and vendors for Netflix and has served as a digital content specialist for the Global Indies and Latin America.
 Before joining Netflix in 2012, Ramirez was a manager and home entertainment associate producer for VIZ Media and a video production coordinator for LiveNote.
 Ramirez earned a Bachelor’s Degree in Broadcast & Electronic Communications Arts from San Francisco State University.

-Director, Education Programs at the Academy of Television Arts & Sciences FoundationLinkedIn
+Director, Education Programs, the Academy of Television Arts & Sciences FoundationLinkedIn

 Robinson is the Director of Education Programs for the Television Academy Foundation.
 In this capacity, she oversees the Foundation’s highly rated summer Student Internship Program, the annual Faculty Seminar, the Mister Rogers Memorial Scholarship Program, the Visiting Professionals speaker program and Alumni engagement.
 Nancy is also responsible for educational outreach and creating alliances with colleges/universities nationwide.
 Nancy is a graduate of UC San Diego with a Bachelor’s degree in Visual Arts/Media Production.